 - What potential for damage does the sponsorship expose your brand to?
 The last thing anyone wants is an association with a corrupt, immoral or unethical person or organization.

-Essentially, don’t be one-dimensional.
+Don’t be one-dimensional.
 Don’t just sponsor the Fourth of July parade and carry the banner.
-Have your CEO in the dunk tank after the parade to show how relatable your company is.
+Put your CEO in the dunk tank after the parade!
+In other words, engage with your audience.
+Show how relatable your company is.

-When executed thoughtfully and strategically, sponsorships are an excellent brand building tactic.
+When executed thoughtfully and strategically, sponsorships are an excellent brand-building tactic.